rengarima/react-canvas-drawing/README.md

 - Using Cypress.io for E2E tests
 - `yarn test` - Runs all tests
 - `yarn test -u` - Runs all tests and  updates snapshots
-- `yarn e2e` - Runs all e2e tests
+- `yarn e2e` - Runs all e2e tests on localhost; `yarn start` to start the host
-- `yarn cypress:open` - Runs e2e tests in watch mode
+- `yarn cypress:open` - Runs e2e tests in watch mode on localhost; `yarn start` to start the host

 ### Acceptance Criteria